jahnaviakveti/Employeesalaryprediction/README.md

 # 💻 Employee Salary Prediction App 💰

-A machine learning-powered web application that predicts whether a person's salary exceeds \$50K using demographic and work-related features.
+A machine learning powered web application that predicts whether a person's salary exceeds \$50K using demographic and work related features.
 The app is built with **Streamlit** for its simplicity, speed, and ease of deployment, and uses **ngrok** for secure sharing during development.

 ---